robinmihkelson/construction-web-app/README.md

-🧩 Introduction
+# Introduction

-The Pärlikee Company Web App is an all-in-one platform designed to streamline project management, task tracking, and communication between clients, employees, and administrators.
+## The Construction Company Web App is an all-in-one platform designed to streamline project management, task tracking, and communication between clients, employees, and administrators.

 The goal of the app is to: